Update: Sloww has now hit 200 posts!

 - What if you only had a 15-hour workweek (it’s been a prediction for a long time)?

 - We are all one or none!
 All life is interconnected on this pale blue dot and beyond.

 - Humanity will evolve through a shift in consciousness and simplicity.

 Whew, that’s it!
 Anything stand out to you?
+Want more of something in particular?
 Please let me know in the comments.